 Compress PDF in your browser

-Free PDF compressor.
+Free PDF compressor to shrink and make a PDF smaller.
 Strips metadata, optimizes structure.
+Works best on text and form PDFs.
 No upload, no signup.

 Heads up: this is fast lossless compression — strips metadata, compresses object streams.
 Expect 5–20% smaller for typical PDFs.
 For maximum compression with image re-encoding, desktop tools work better.